 We do know, thanks to surviving letters from him, that Mack landed with his division at Normandy on D-Day plus 3 and fought across France, through the killing hedgerows of Normandy, and from there into Luxembourg and Belgium where, if Grandmother was to be believed, he died sometime before the Ardennes offensive which was launched by the Germans in their last gasp to fight their way to Antwerp and force a negotiated peace with the Allies.
 If the Army’s date is correct, he fought in the Battle of the Bulge before being killed.

 He was almost too old to serve in the Army, having been called up at the age of 31, but he went without complaint.
 During the winter of 1944-45, one of the coldest on record in Europe, he lost part of both feet to frostbite (his first Purple Heart) but refused medical evacuation; once he had recovered, he rejoined his unit–where. during a short sharp firefight, he was credited with saving the life of his best friend.
-He was killed shortly thereafter (his second Purple Heart), the details of his death never really being made clear since no one from his original infantry platoon survived the war and the Army was confused as to the actual date and cause of his death.
+He was killed shortly thereafter (his second Purple Heart), the details of his death never really being made clear since anyone from his original infantry platoon survived the war and the Army was confused as to the actual date and cause of his death.

 I had not thought about his grave in years. and yet recently something caused me to recall that trip my mother and I took by taxi from Brussels all those years ago.
-We used to have a photograph that I took as an eight year-old of my mother kneeling next to her father’s grave, a young woman of 28 with tears rolling down her face and seeing her father’s grave for the very first time in her life.
-There was another photo that my mother took of me at that time and in it I’m standing at attention next to the grave attempting to look solemn.
+We used to have a photograph that I took as an eight-year-old of my mother kneeling next to her father’s grave, a young woman of 28 with tears rolling down her face and seeing her father’s grave for the very first time in her life.
+There was another photo that my mother took of me at that time and in it, I’m standing at attention next to the grave attempting to look solemn.

 Neither picture exists any longer and Mom died in 1987.

-I don’t know why I started thinking about Granddad’s grave, but I did, and the thinking about it drew me to Google, that divinely inspired fount of all knowledge both useful and less than, and within about a minute I had located the web site for the American Battle Monuments Commission, and from them I was able to locate my grandfather in Belgium 61 years after his death and almost 40 years since my visit to his grave.
+I don’t know why I started thinking about Granddad’s grave, but I did, and the thinking about it drew me to Google, that divinely inspired fount of all knowledge both useful and less than, and within about a minute I had located the web site for the American Battle Monuments Commission, and from them, I was able to locate my grandfather in Belgium 61 years after his death and almost 40 years since my visit to his grave.

 The Battle Monuments Commission does an incredible job of maintaining the graves of our fallen soldiers.
 There are over 5,000 of them at Henri-Chapelle alone.
 If you have the name of the fallen you can easily find his or her grave, and if you request it, they will take photographs of the grave for you and return them via email or regular international mail within days of your request.

 In order to make the inscription on the cross or Star of David stand out better in a photograph, the lettering is filled in with contrasting beach sand for the photo.
-The sand used can only come from Omaha Beach at Normandy (the site where over 2,000 American Gi’s fought and died on D-Day) because, as I was told by the superintendent of the cemetery, only sand from hallowed ground can be used to touch a grave marker that marks a hallowed site.
+The sand used can only come from Omaha Beach at Normandy (the site where over 2,000 American Gi fought and died on D-Day) because, as I was told by the superintendent of the cemetery, only sand from the hallowed ground can be used to touch a grave marker that marks a hallowed site.

 I was going to try to write something to finish this that might serve as a final statement and fitting tribute to the man my grandfather must have been.
-Upon reflection, I think that there can be no better statement about who he was, what he did and what the men and women with whom he served and died with accomplished for us all than this photograph.
+Upon reflection, I think that there can be no better statement about who he was, what he did, and what the men and women with whom he served and died accomplished for us all than this photograph.

 Crayton Scott Smith